mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ Notice that the direction flipped.
 On one side we have a `B` to `A` direction, and on the other side we have an `A` to `B` direction.

-^ So if I had a predicate on integers, like say "is even", then I could _pull it back_ to work on users by project a user to its id.
+^ So if I had a predicate on integers, like say "is even", then I could _pull it back_ to work on users by projecting a user into its id.
 And then I'd have a predicate on users that checks if their user id is even.

 ^ This is a whole new type of composition that we haven't yet considered.
 It's closely related to `map`, yet different.